mikesprague/vagrant-lemtl/README.md

 **NOTES**
 * On Windows (host machines) you should run your terminal as an Administrator; you will also need to make sure your Hosts file isn't set to read-only if you want to take advantage of the hostname functionality.
 Alternatively, simply use the IP address anywhere you would use the hostname (connecting to database server, etc).
 * [Git Large File Storage (Git LFS)](https://git-lfs.github.com/) enabled via the .gitattributes file for .jar and .lco files by default.
 This should not cause any issues if you do not have Git LFS installed/enabled.
-If it does, please report them in the issue tracker.
+If you don't have Git LFS installed locally (or enabled on your GitHub account), it should just ignore the attributes.
+If there are any problems, please report them in the issue tracker.

 ---